yuvalturg/RAG/docs/local_setup_guide.md

 ## Quick Start with Podman Compose

-For a simpler deployment experience, use `podman-compose` which automatically sets up all services including Ollama, Llama Stack, PGVector database, and the RAG UI.
+For a simpler deployment experience, use `podman-compose` which automatically sets up Llama Stack and the RAG UI. **Ollama runs directly on your host machine** for better performance instead of in a container.

 ### Setup